jddecker/jddecker.github.io/content/blog/hello world/index.md

 `{{ foo }}`

+Using Zola is as easy as visiting [GetZola.org](https://www.getzola.org/) and following the instructions.

 ## Styling

-I've been getting into smaller CSS frameworks.
-They make styling quick and easy.
+I've been exploring lightweight CSS frameworks for my projects.
+These tools make styling websites quick and easy.

 Some of my favorites are:

 * [MPV.css](https://andybrewer.github.io/mvp/)
 * [Pico CSS](https://picocss.com/)